iCharlesHu/Subprocess/Proposal.md

     Output: OutputProtocol,
     Error: OutputProtocol
 >(
-    _ configuration: Configuration,
+    _ configuration: ConfigurationBuilder,
     input: Input = .none,
     output: Output = .string,
     error: Error = .discarded
 ) async throws -> CollectedResult<Output, Error>

-/// Run a executable with given parameters specified by a `Configuration`,
+/// Run a executable with given parameters specified by a `ConfigurationBuilder`,
 /// redirect its standard output to sequence and discard its standard error.
 /// - Parameters:
 ///   - configuration: The `Subprocess` configuration to run.